 - Click on the ‘Add A Coupon’ button in the top right of the screen, this will navigate you to the ‘Adding a new promotional coupon / discount’ page.

-- The third box allows you to enter a description of the coupon, which is only visible at an admin level so no customers will be able to see this.
-Very useful as notes.
+- Enter a description of the coupon, which is only visible at an admin level so no customers will be able to see this.

-- The next option ‘How much is this coupon worth’ is where you set the value that the coupon code will apply to the order.
+- ‘How much is this coupon worth’ is where you set the value that the coupon code will apply to the order.
 You can either give it a fixed value or a percentage discount.

-- In the boxes below you can optionally set a ‘Minimum level of spending to qualify’ meaning that customers will have to spend over the value entered so they can receive the discount using the code, OR you can enter in a ‘Minimum quantity to qualify’ so for example if you were to put the value 3 in this box, customers would have to be purchasing 3 items or more in order to use the coupon code.
+- In the boxes below you can optionally set a ‘Minimum level of spending to qualify’ meaning that customers will have to spend over the value entered so they can receive the discount using the code, AND/OR you can enter in a ‘Minimum quantity to qualify’ so for example if you were to put the value 3 in this box, customers would have to be purchasing 3 items or more in order to use the coupon code.
+This means a coupon would only work where the buyer has to have at least 2 items in their cart and spends over a minimum level.

-- The first tick box option allows the coupon code to work on products, which are on special offer.
+- Coupon to to be used on products on special offer.
 Tick this if you don’t mind the coupon being used with products already on offer, otherwise leave unticked.

-- The second option allows the coupon to be used with lump sum discounts that you may also be offering.
+- Coupon to be used with lump sum & free delivery discounts that you may also be offering.
 Leave the box un-ticked if you do not want this to be used in conjunction with lump sum discounts.

-- The next tick box allows allows for this lump sum coupon to be used with other existing percentage discount coupon promotions you may already be running.
+- The next tick box allows allows for a lump sum coupon to be used with other existing percentage discount coupon promotions you may already be running.

 - Use the ‘Start & Expiry’ date ranges to set the time duration for which the coupon is valid.